1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 A pub with a very appropriate name – since this Mayfair pub has its own resident driver.
 During the 1770s, the inn was a place of rest for locals and travellers alike, and a coach and horses was not an unfamiliar sight.

+Though one account tells a story of a more unusual coach driver altogether – witnesses reported seeing a headless horseman, driving a black coach driven by four pure white horses.
 It’s certainly one way to get home after a night out – but you’re probably better off sticking to a black cab, Halloween or not.

 Haunted by an infamous highwayman?